bryancquach/defcom/README.md

 > Quach, B., & Furey, T. S. (2017).
 DeFCoM: analysis and modeling of transcription factor binding sites using a motif-centric genomic footprinter.
 Bioinformatics, 33(7), 956-963.

 _Note:_ This framework has not been maintained since 2017 and was written in Python 2.7.
 Please reach out if you are interested in collaborations to refactor the codebase.
+The `manuscript` branch includes source files that correspond to the [manuscript version](https://doi.org/10.1093/bioinformatics/btw740) of the tool.

 ## Documentation